elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

     https://alsa.opensrc.org/Jack_and_Loopback_device_as_Alsa-to-Jack_bridge

-The actual status of my configuration is:
+The actual status of this configuration of this repository branch is as follows:

 PRO:
   - Realtime audio via loopback audio devices WITHOUT using the physical jack of the laptop.